 As a consequence, the trend across most commercial plant based enterprises is for increasing pest and disease pressure and a strong reliance on chemicals to control them, despite that fact that there has never been more products available to treat the effects of pests and disease.
 The problem however, is that in the quest to find products to rectify or minimise the effects of pests and disease, we are inadvertently focused our efforts on treating symptoms rather than causes - in reality we need to do both.

-Of course we can't ignore the need to treat an infestation, but equally we can't ignore the need to deal with the cause.
-The best approach is to treat the symptoms (if they are causing economic threat), this should alleviate the immediate pressure, but at the same time we should also begin investigating and treating the causal issues, this way you can achieve longer term benefit and a genuine reduction in severity and reoccurrence.
+Of course we can't ignore the need to treat an infestation from pests or disease, but equally we shouldn't ignore the need to deal with its cause.
+The best approach is to treat the symptoms (particularly if they are causing economic threat), this should alleviate the symptoms and any immediate pressure, but at the same time we should also begin investigating and treating the causal issues.
+This way you can achieve long term benefit and a genuine reduction in severity and reoccurrence.

 We Need Balance - It's Not About One Approach Or The Other

 Our range of organic & biologically based products and unique diagnostic services are designed to help identify and address the cause of soil or plant based management issues, and to build and restore biological and mineral balance in both the soil and the plant.

 Improving plant and soil balance will also ensure you get the maximum value from fertilizer additions, (an issue of increasing importance with the cost of most chemically based inputs linked to diminishing oil reserves).
 In fact there has never been a better time to implement management strategies that ensure both plants and soils are well balanced, capable of adapting to climatic change and able to use artificial fertilizers and chemical inputs as efficiently as possible.